 - tetrachloromethane (carbon tetrachloride)

 If you’re exposed to these materials for long periods of time, you can experience headaches and nausea, and skin irritations and rashes.
 It can even cause serious conditions such as lung cancer.
-In some people, it can lead to organ damage, specifically to the reproductive system, kidney or liver.
-It is possible to contract syndromes that affect the brain, as well.
+In some people, it can lead to organ damage – specifically to the reproductive system, kidney or liver.
+It’s possible to contract brain syndromes, as well.

 How to minimize the effects of hazardous chemicals